Oenothera villosa ssp. strigosa

 Plant: Erect biennial or short-lived perennial 1 to 5 feet tall; basal rosette forms in first year, erect, stiff stem develops in second.

-Leaves: Stem leaves lanceolate to elliptic, alternate, hairy with wavy, toothed edges, 4 to 12 inches long and 1/2 to 1-1/2 inches wide.
+Leaves: Stem leaves lanceolate to elliptic, alternate, hairy with wavy, usually smooth edges, 4 to 12 inches long and 1/2 to 1-1/2 inches wide.

 Inflorescence: Spike of a few erect flower buds atop a 1 to 1-1/2 inch long calyx tube with large hairy bract or leaf below each; yellow blossom 1 to 1-1/2 inches across, opening in the evening.